pbikki/ocs-install/README.md

     kube-system                                        ibm-ocs-operator-controller-manager-55667f4d68-7qfd5              1/1     Running     1          29h
     ```

 - Create [custom SC](./custom-sc.yaml) (can copy the yaml of one of the existing SCs.
 The name of the SC should be less than 63 chars).
-Ref [IBM Cloud docs - OCS limiation](https://cloud.ibm.com/docs/openshift?topic=openshift-ocs-storage-cluster-setup#ocs-limitations)
+Refer [IBM Cloud docs - OCS limiations](https://cloud.ibm.com/docs/openshift?topic=openshift-ocs-storage-cluster-setup#ocs-limitations)

     For eg:  `ibmc-vpc-block-metro-retain-10iops-tier`  cannot be directly used due to limitation with character length.
 Instead, create another SC with same spec but a shorter name
     > For MZR clusters, only use StorageClasses with `volumeBindingMode: WaitForFirstConsumer`